The call, spacesuits, and everything else

 The real question is about doing what might cost a billion, with innovation and new thinking, for much less.

 The real question is about doing what might cost a billion, with innovation and new thinking, for much less.
 Requesting ideas is one thing.
 Taking up an offer is quite another.
 Which glass case needs breaking into?
 With urgency.
-The question that will follow 2.8 minutes after will be – what to do with the VABs, and everything else?
+The question that will follow 2.8 minutes later will be what to do with the VAB, and everything else?

 Screen shot of a twitter response to the IG report on NASA spacesuits.
 Industry responding to NASA needs in new ways - via twitter.